cruhl/typescript-tooling/README.md

 - Test files are expected to live next to the code they cover are named `<module-name>.spec.<ts|tsx>`, i.e. `Dog.ts` would be tested by `Dog.spec.ts`

-- Run `npx tst init` after upgrading TSt or cloning down a project with TSt to ensure `.tst` is up-to-date
+- Run `npx tst init` after upgrading TST or cloning down a project with TST to ensure `.tst` is up-to-date

-- You can upgrade dependencies TSt relies on, but know that there is no guarentee everything will still work together (normally you can bump major TypeScript versions without problems)
+- You can upgrade dependencies TST relies on, but know that there is no guarentee everything will still work together (normally you can bump major TypeScript versions without problems)

 ## Disclaimer

-_**This is my first usable open-source tool!**_ Any help making TSt more "professional" would be greatly appreciated.
+_**This is my first usable open-source tool!**_ Any help making TST more "professional" would be greatly appreciated.
 Please open an issue if you have any comments, suggestions, or feedback...